 In this world it seems very weak to say, “I don’t know what anything means.”
 We are learning that it is important to undo all our past learning by merely stepping back from it and leaving an empty space.
 Detachment from all the meanings I have given the world is my pathway to freedom and happiness.
 It doesn’t seem like I am in competition with God.
 Here it is most clear that I am in competition with God.
 The Course tells me that God’s Will for me is perfect happiness.
 Lesson.
 I have given everything I see in this room [on this street, from this window, in this place] all the meaning that it has for me.

 The exercises with this idea are the same as those for the first one.
 Begin with the things that are near you, and apply the idea to whatever your glance rests on.
 Then increase the range outward.
 Turn your head so that you include whatever is on either side.
-If possible, turn around and apply the idea to what was behind you.
 Merely glance easily and fairly quickly around you, trying to avoid selection by size, brightness, color, material, or relative importance to you.
 Each of the first three lessons should not be done more than twice a day each, preferably morning and evening.